Introduction

 Instrumentalists have seen developments and innovations over hundreds of years, leading to the instruments we use today.
 Modern orchestral instruments are often very different from their historical predecessors, especially evident with woodwind instruments.
 Bruce Haynes writes about the development of woodwind instruments: "By making one thing easier, another thing gets harder.
 Keys on woodwinds, for instance, made it easier to play in extreme tonalities by eliminating cross-fingering and making every chromatic note similar in timbre; but this gain was offset by the greater difficulty of scales with few accidentals, thirds, and leading tones that were less well in tune, and the loss in individual character between tonalities"[2].

-The woodwind manufacturing industry experimented with different materials, settling on Dalbergia melanoxylon, commonly known as African Blackwood, Mpingo, or grenadilla, as a standard in professional clarinets starting at the end of the 19th century[3].
+The woodwind manufacturing industry has experimented with different materials, settling on Dalbergia melanoxylon, commonly known as African Blackwood, Mpingo, or grenadilla, as a standard in professional clarinets starting at the end of the 19th century[3].
 Grenadilla’s acoustic qualities have enabled the clarinet to establish itself with a clear function in a modern orchestral set-up[4].
 Since 2017, grenadilla has been classified as an endangered species in Appendix 2 of CITES[5], and the industry has been searching for different materials following availability, cost, and sustainability factors.
 In 2020, the largest manufacturer of clarinets, Buffet Crampon, announced that it would produce a limited edition of their top model Légende in boxwood[6], the wood most frequently used for woodwind instruments in the 17th-19th centuries.
 In July 2021, they also introduced 85 limited-edition mopane clarinets in four model ranges, expanding to regular production in 2022.
 Mopane is, like grenadilla, a dense and hard African tonewood, but more sustainable and allegedly less prone to splitting.

 The establishment of institutional orchestras and the use of larger ensembles in late romanticism/early modernism[7] corresponded to the construction of several dedicated concert halls for classical music performances[8].
-The need to fill larger halls and project through an ever-expanding orchestra has led to the development of the modern instrument to emphasize evenness through the registers, larger volume, and projection[9].
+The need to fill larger halls and project through an ever-expanding orchestra has led to the development of the modern instrument to emphasize evenness through the registers, larger volume, and projection [9].

 Modern playing methodology is also highly focused on evening out the instrument's idiosyncrasies, aiming to make all notes through the registers have the same shape[10].
 These are goals that are important for today's performers, who must master a multitude of styles and be flexible and innovative at the same time.
 But what happens when everything sounds the same?
 This begs the question: Has phrasing become a victim of evenness?